GGIS 100 - Introduction to Meteorology

 Introduces the conceptual and technical fundamentals of geographic information science as a gateway to advanced study in geographic information science, and cover geographic information science as an interdisciplinary scientific field and geographic information systems as a tool in many application domains.
 Students will be introduced to unique characteristics of geospatial data in the capture, processing, storage, analysis, communication, and interpretation of geospatial information, which will prepare them to utilize information science techniques and critical spatial-thinking skills to address geospatially-related challenges.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: There are no prerequisites for this course, although familiarity with basic descriptive and inferential statistics as well as some experience with at least one computer scripting/programming language will be helpful.

-GGIS 407 - Foundations of CyberGIS & Geospatial Data Science
+GGIS 407 - CyberGIS & Geospatial Data Science

 Intended to introduce students to CyberGIS – Geospatial Information Science and Systems (GIS) based on advanced cyberinfrastructure as well as the state of the art in high-performance computing, big data, and cloud computing in the context of geospatial data science.
 Students will use CyberGISX, which is an innovative cyberGIS framework for conducting data-intensive, reproducible, and scalable geospatial analytics with Jupyter Notebook as its primary user environment.
 Students are expected to learn how to develop Jupyter notebooks to analyze and visualize geospatial data using leading-edge cyberGIS software and python libraries.
 Emphasis is placed on learning the cutting-edge advances of cyberGIS and its underlying geospatial data science principles.
 Same as GEOL 407.
 4 undergraduate hours.
 4 graduate hours.